 Implied Indemnity: Traditional indemnification is a common-law right to seek all-or-nothing recovery against the primary wrongdoer where there is an independent, pre-existing relationship between the parties.
 Amrep Southwest v.
 Shollenbarger Wood Treating, 893 P.2d 438 (N.M.
 1995).
 Traditional indemnification allows a party who has been held liable without active fault to seek recovery from one who was actively at fault.
-Id..
+Id.
 The right to indemnification may be established through an express or implied contract, or may arise without agreement, and by operation of law to prevent an unjust result.
 Id.
-Traditional indemnification applies in negligence, breach of warranty, and strict liability cases where the indemnitee is in the chain of supply of a product.
+Traditional indemnification allowed only where a defendant is otherwise denied an apportionment of fault and can then seek partial recovery from another at fault.
 Id.
-Proportional indemnification is allowed only where a defendant is otherwise denied an apportionment of fault and can then seek partial recovery from another at fault.
-Id..
 The statute of limitations for indemnification claims begins running at the time of payment of settlement of the underlying claim.
 Budget Rent-A-Car Sys. v.
-Am.
+Bridgestone Firestone N. Am.
 Tire, LLC, 203 P.3d 154 (N. M. Ct.
 App.
 2008).
 Applicable statute of limitations is likely the 4-year "catch all" of N.M.
 Stat. § 37-1-4.

-NEW YORK
+MEW YORK

 Contribution: Authorized by N.Y.
 C.P.L.R. § 1401, et seq.
 In absence of release, waiver of contribution, or bar by workers' compensation laws, two or more parties liable for the same damages may claim contribution from the others whether or not action has been brought or judgment rendered against party from whom contribution is sought.
 N.Y.
 C.P.L.R. § 1401.
 A party is entitled to an amount in contribution paid by him over and above his equitable share.
 N.Y.
 C.P.L.R. § 1402.
 A claim for contribution may be asserted in the underlying action or a separate action.
 N.Y.
 C.P.L.R. § 1403.
-6-year statute of limitations, beginning with the payment of the underlying claim.
+6-year statute of limitations, beginning with the payment of the underlying Claim.
 Blum v.
 Good Humor Corp., 394 N.Y.S.2d 894 (App.
 Div.
 1977) (applying N.Y.
 C.P.L.R. § 213).
 However, claims against the state are still subject to a limited 2-year statute of limitations.
 Berlin & Jones, Inc. v.
 State, 381 N.Y.S.2d 778 (Ct Cl.
 1976).

 Implied Indemnity: Common law indemnity is available where the proposed indemnitor's negligence contributed to injury when the party seeking indemnity was free from negligence.
 Martins v.
 Little, 899 N.Y.S.2d 30 (App.
 Div.
 2010).
-New York recognizes both implied-in-fact (contract-based) and implied-in-law (tort-based) indemnification, depending on whether the relationship between the parties is contractual in nature or if the proposed indemnitor owes some other independent duty to the proposed indemnitee.
+New York recognizes both implied-in-fact (contract-based) and implied-in-law (tort-based) indemnification, depending on whether the relationship between the parties is contractual in nature or if the proposed indemnite.
 Landtek Grp., Inc. v.
 Am.
 Specialty Flooring, Inc., 2016 U.S. Dist.
 LEXIS 107945 (E.D.N.Y.
 2016).
 Six-year statute of limitations, accruing from the payment of settlement on the underlying claim.
 McDermott v.
 New York, 406 N.E.2d 460 (N.Y.
 1980) (applying N.Y.
 C.P.L.R. § 213).